HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 These limitations can constrain the kinds of things which we can effectively build and create, and limits how 'smart' web technology can be.

 By introducing _structure_ to information, we can make it _much_ easier for software to 'understand' content.
-We do this by adding labels and metadata which identify key concepts and entities - as well as their properties and relationships.
+We do this by adding labels and metadata which identify key concepts and entities—as well as their properties and relationships.

 When machines can reliably extract structured data, at scale, we enable new and smarter types of software, systems, services and businesses.